Pumpapa/minimalmagic/content/TRS/ConvertingTramToC.md

 20  getq(X,N,T,E) = get(N,E);
 ```

-* Rule 14, 18-20: for every variable, get it's associated value
+* Rule 14, 18-20: for every variable, get its associated value
 * Rules 15-17: recursively instantiate all sub-terms of the right-hand side
-* Rule 15: for every compound subterm, reduce it at top-level.
+* Rule 15: for every compound subterm, reduce it at the top level.
 Since an innermost strategy is followed, the values of variables have already been normalized

 ```C
 case INST: //(pat,sub)